BethGoder/BethGoder.github.io/_posts/2016-11-25-The-Forgetting-Place-Published.markdown

 ---

-My story ["The Forgetting Place,"]( https://zeteticrecord.org/2016/11/the-forgetting-place/) is up at _Zetetic: A Record of Unusual Inquiry_.
+My story ["The Forgetting Place"]( https://zeteticrecord.org/2016/11/the-forgetting-place/) is up at _Zetetic: A Record of Unusual Inquiry_.

 Snippet: